Shogi tactics: Piece exchange and tempo loss

 When two pieces (usually identical) are captured by each side at the same coordinates, it is referred to as a trade or exchange.
 (Cf. exchanges in western chess.)
 Since captured pieces are never removed from play, a piece exchange has the effect of putting the exchanged pieces in hand and a turn sacrifice for the player who initiated the exchange.
 (See also: Tempo.)

 For example, in the diagrams to the right, Black has decided to capture White's bishop on 22 with their bishop on the seventh file (Bx22).
 White responds by capturing Black's bishop with White's silver (Sx22).
 In comparing the start and end board positions of this bishop exchange, one can see that this is as if Black and White both removed each of their bishops from the board and put them each in hand and then Black skipped their turn allowing White to advance their silver to 22.
 For this reason, equal piece exchanges must weigh the pros and cons of losing tempo and gaining a piece in hand (all else being equal).

 There is an opening known as Tempo Loss Bishop Exchange, which is so-named because White, who already is slower to position their pieces since they have second move, intentionally skips their turn via an especially early bishop trade.
 This puts White behind two moves.
-(Of course, there is a strategical tradeoff in this move which allows White to position their pieces in way that isn't otherwise possible.)
+(Of course, there is a strategical tradeoff in this move which allows White to position their pieces in a way that isn't otherwise possible.)